 chrome://settings/ into the Omnibox to go directly there.

-Scroll down to the System section and find the “Use hardware acceleration when available” setting.
+Find the “Use hardware acceleration when available” setting.
 Toggle the switch to the “Off” position and then click “Relaunch” to apply the changes.

 Warning: Make sure you save anything you’re working on.
 Chrome reopens the tabs that were opened before the relaunch but doesn’t save any of the data contained in them.